sourcebots/docs/content/api/servo-board/GPIO.md

 Certain sensors output analogue signals rather than digital ones, so have to be read differently.
 The servo assembly has 4 analogue inputs.

 {{% notice info %}}
+Analogue signals can have any voltage, while digital signals can only take on one of two voltages.
 You can read more about digital vs analogue signals [here](https://learn.sparkfun.com/tutorials/analog-vs-digital).
 {{% /notice %}}